1. GENERAL PROVISIONS

 In computing interest on credit or debit balances of accounts, the Bank may apply value dates as customarily used in the banking market.

 4.8.
-The Bank may grant credits to the Clients as may be agreed by separate agreements, including advances on current accounts.
+The Bank may grant credit facilities to the Clients as may be agreed by separate agreements, including advances on current accounts.

-All payments by the Client must be made in the currency in which the loan is drawn, at the time when payment is due, free of costs and without deduction, in the Grand Duchy of Luxembourg or any other place previously specified by the Bank and to the account designated by the Bank.
-Payments by the Client shall be deemed to have been made in discharge of the debt only if the Bank has the funds resulting from such payments freely available.
+All payments by the Client with respect to a credit facility must be made in the currency in which such credit facility is drawn, at the time when payment is due, free of costs and without deduction, in the Grand Duchy of Luxembourg or any other place previously specified by the Bank and to the account designated by the Bank.
+Payments by the Client shall be deemed to have been made in discharge of the debt only to the extent the sums received by the Bank are freely available and are not subject to clawback measures or request for reimbursement.

-All taxes and all fees, other levies and charges (including any minimum reserve charges) which the Bank and / or the Client incurs or will incur in future in connection with the conclusion, execution, maintenance and handling of the individual loan shall be borne by the Client.
+All taxes and all fees, stamp duties, levies and charges (including any minimum reserve charges) which the Bank and / or the Client incurs or will incur in future in connection with the conclusion, execution, maintenance and handling of the individual loan shall be borne exclusively by the Client.

-The Bank may however at any time change the currency of the credit, if it is of the opinion that for reasons outside its control proper provision of the credit is not possible.
+The Bank may however at any time change the currency in which a credit facility is denominated, if in the Bank’s opinion and for reasons outside of its control, proper performance of a party’s obligations under the credit facility is not possible.

 4.9.
-The rates of interest, commission and charges attaching to the various types of loan and credit are governed by particular agreements between the Client and the Bank.
+The terms and conditions applicable to the rates of interest, commissions and charges relating to the various types of loans, advances and credit facilities granted by the Bank are governed by particular agreements between the Client and the Bank.

-If a Client avails itself of credit without any specific agreement having been made or beyond an agreed date, this credit shall be due for immediate repayment without prior written notice.
+If a Client avails itself of a credit facility, loan or advance for which no specific agreement has been agreed with the Bank, or beyond an agreed date, all sums to be paid by the Client under this credit facility, loan or advance, either as principal, interest or others, shall be due for immediate repayment without prior written notice.

 The same applies to any amount available in excess of the agreed credit.
 In these events the Client, instead of paying a lower rate of interest or other charges that may have been agreed, shall pay interest charged by the Bank in accordance with Clause 4.7.

-If the Bank performs any services or takes any measures as a result of the Client's failure to service or meet interest payment on a credit, or if the Client is in breach of an agreement, or in the case of enforcement measures by third parties or any other actions instituted against the Client, the Bank may at its discretion make a charge and demand compensation for the costs of any necessary legal action.
+If the Bank performs any services or takes any measures as a result of the Client's failure to perform its obligations under a credit facility, advance or loan or in the case of enforcement measures by third parties or any other actions instituted against the Client or any third party providing any guarantee or security interest in favour of the Bank in relation thereto, the Bank may at its discretion make a charge and demand compensation for the costs of any necessary legal action.

-All waybills, invoices, insurance policies and other documents are dispatched and travel at the risk of the Client.
+All waybills, invoices, insurance policies and other documents are dispatched and delivered at the risk of the Client.

 5. NEGOTIABLE SECURITIES